 What I’ve seen happen over the years: Scenario 1: If the product/service is a superior one and is popular with consumers, advertising boosts the public’s awareness and increases word of mouth.
 Result: increased sales.
 Think Apple, BMW, Cremora, and #Veganuary for their campaigns over the years.
 Scenario 2: If the product has a bad reputation or doesn’t solve a problem, advertising boosts the negativity through word of mouth.
 Result: plummeting sales and/or brand failure.
-One example I recall is Power Balance https://en.wikipedia.org/wiki/Power_Balance (although they are still sold, go figure!).
-They tried to advertise in Go Multi, my previous publication, a few years back, and I politely declined.
+One example I recall is Power Balance (although they are still sold, go figure!).
+They tried to advertise in Go Multi, a publication I previously published, and I politely declined.
 I’m still grateful I went with my gut instinct.

 2. Focus on solutions and benefits

-Another thing I notice is how many marketers still make the HUGE mistake of pushing FEATURES instead of sharing BENEFITS.
-When I receive a PDF with a bullet list of FEATURES and TECH JARGON to be used as a product description, I know in five milliseconds in which camp they fall.
+Another thing I notice is how many marketers still make the big mistake of emphasising features instead of benefits.
+When I receive a PDF with a bullet list of features and tech jargon to be used as a product description, I know their marketing awareness in five milliseconds.

-“Buy this LG washing machine!
+“Buy this XYZ washing machine!
 It has a Digital Inverter and a Direct Drive!”
 Does that make you reach for your wallet?
 I know that I am not swayed by that message.